eriksquires/DuckDB-With-R/README.md

 ## Maybe don’t ETL

+One of the first things we need to do is get raw, dirty data.
+This is often done with custom ETL scripts (in python, R, Perl, bash, Ruby, etc.) which read from external databases, files, APIs and other sources and put them somwhere R can get to them.
+While this is a very common approach it does have some downsides.
+Custom ETL scripts are often brittle, require maintenance and monitoring, and can be difficult to share with colleagues.

-Common DB features to lean into is that modern RDBMS systems usually include extensions to read external databases directly.
+Before writing and maintaining ETL scripts you should consider that most modern RDBMS systems usually include extensions to read external databases directly.
 DuckDB for instance can connect to remote DBs (postgres, mysql, etc), files (parquet, csv, etc.) and remote sources via httpfs.
 These may eliminate the initial need to do an external ETL and keep your work 100% inside of DuckDB and by extension in dbt.
 Postgres, as an example, has a Foreign Data Wrapper which serves this purpose nicely.

 Regardless of your data lake or desktop DB these options are all worth considering before reinventing the wheel with custom, brittle ETL